lsst-sitcom/sitcomtn-155/index.rst

    **Please maintain a safe distance from the telescope and dome at all times, and especially when the telescope is moving.**

 #. **Eyepiece installation:**
-   The eyepiece is stored in its box inside Brian Stalder's locker, at the entrance of the main building.
+   The eyepiece is stored in its labelled box, inside the spare part cabinet in the first floor of the AuxTel building.
-   **[We should identify a definitive storage location within AuxTel].**
    Remove the plastic cover from the Nasmyth port #1 black tube, and carefully insert the eyepiece into the slot.
    While holding the eyepiece with one hand, tighten the two screws between the tube and the eyepiece with the other, securing the eyepiece.